 As an applied machine learning approach, the MLP model implies the triple structure of the initial layer of the network which takes in an input, a hidden layer of nodes, and an output layer used to make a prediction.

 MLP is a feedforward neural network (Image Source)

 Recurrent Neural Network (RNN)

 RNNs are basically neural networks with memory that can be used for predicting time-dependent targets.
-Recurrent neural networks can memorize the previously captured state of an input to make a decision for the future time-step.
-Recently, lots of variations have been introduced to adapt Recurrent Networks to the variety of domains.
+Recurrent neural networks can memorize the previously captured state of the input to make a decision for the future time-step.
+Recently, lots of variations have been introduced to adapt Recurrent Networks to a variety of domains.